What are dust mite allergies?

 There are many items in your home that you can modify to minimize your child’s exposure.
 These include:

-- Bedding - Avoid wool or down blankets.
-Wash all bedding (including sheets, pillowcases, blankets) in hot water, as cold water will not kill the dust mites.
+- Bedding: Avoid wool or down blankets.
+Wash all bedding (including sheets, pillowcases, and blankets) in hot water, as cold water will not kill the dust mites.